-- Installing an SM Cluster (on page 3-16)-Should be used if installing two SM nodes for the first time. - Installing the Subscriber Manager (on page 3-17)-Should be used if the user pcube is already defined in the machine, or the TimesTen or the DSN or the JRE are installed in a non-default directory. - Installing TimesTen (on page 3-18)-Should be used if the TimesTen database utilities must be placed in a special directory. - Installing the DSNs (on page 3-19)-Should be used if the TimesTen database must be placed in a special directory. - Installing Java (on page 3-19)-Should be used if the JRE must be placed in a special directory. - Installing SM Cluster Agents (on page 3-21)-Must be installed when in a High Availability setup where Veritas Cluster Server (VCS) is used.
+- Installing an SM Cluster (on page 3-16)-Should be used if installing two SM nodes for the first time. - Installing the Subscriber Manager (on page 3-16)-Should be used if installing the SM database to a location other that the default, or if the user pcube is already defined in the system. - Installing SM Cluster Agents (on page 3-18)-Must be installed when in a High Availability setup where Veritas Cluster Server (VCS) is used.